 We do our best to find a matching mentee based on information in your application.
 The application will ask for your interests, experience, location, availability, communication preferences, and more.

-By October 28th, we will let you know who we think would benefit most from your experience and interests.
+The week of 4/29, we will let you know who we think would benefit most from your experience and interests.
 You can either approve this match, or choose another mentee from those still available.
 Once you and your mentee approve the match, we'll introduce you via email.